starknetfndn/defispring/backend/README.md

 An example deployment, with Swagger UI, can be found at TODO.

-## Project structure

-The project has the following notable folders:

-- _contract_: Contains the Cairo contract and everything related to it
-- _src_: Contains the Rust backend
-- _tests_: Contains unit tests for the backend

 ## Concepts

 The project utilizies the following concepts:

 - _round_: Airdrops are organized in various rounds.
 One round can contain any number of airdrops for addresses.
-The first round is number 1 and each subsequent round should increase the number by one
+Typically rounds start from 1 but as long as the number is increasing you can start from any (small) number.
+- _root_: Refers to the root of a Merkle tree.
+This root dictates which addresses are eligible for how many tokens.

 ## Adding new data for airdrops

-Once you launch the API, the project first extracts all of the airdrop information from files.
-These files are located in the _src/raw_input_ folder.
+Once you launch the API the project first extracts all of the airdrop information from files.
+The information is then stored in the program memory, for the API endpoints to utilize.

+The input files should be located in the _./raw_input_ folder.

 The files have the following characteristics:

 - The files should be JSON files compressed with ZIP.
 Don't use encryption or other non-default options
 - Each ZIP file should have the format: raw_X.zip where X is the round number
-- Each ZIP file should contain only one file with the same name, but with file extension .JSON
+- Each ZIP file should contain only one file with the same name, but with file extension _.JSON_
 - Each JSON file should have the following format:

 ```